SwordfishBE/elevator-fabric-mod/README.md

 3. Make sure [Fabric API](https://modrinth.com/mod/fabric-api) is also installed
 4. Start the server — the config file will be created automatically

+This mod is also available on [Modrinth](https://modrinth.com/mod/elevator-mod) or [CurseForge](https://www.curseforge.com/minecraft/mc-mods/elevatorr).

 ## Building from source

 Requirements: Java 25+